 International and EU students can only apply in extreme circumstances and will have to email email@example.com with evidence that:

 - the circumstances have changed since enrolling on the course or the consequences of a change of circumstances have not become apparent until after the student enrolled

 - their circumstances are unexpected and beyond the student and/or sponsor’s control

 - the situation is temporary.
 The student should be able to demonstrate that s/he requires short term help and sponsorship will resume in the future.

-The Dennis Turner Opportunity Fund Panel will not normally award cash sums to international and EU students but may assist with renegotiating payment arrangements or reduce University accommodation or fee liability.
+The Dennis Turner Hardship Fund Panel will not normally award cash sums to international and EU students but may assist with renegotiating payment arrangements or reduce University accommodation or fee liability.

 When the fund is open, you can apply via e:Vision.